 - Build projects around motivated individuals.
-Give them the environment and support they need, and trust them to take care of job.
+Give them the environment and support they need, and trust them to take care of the job.

 - The most efficient and effective strategy for passing on information to and within a development team is up close and conversation.

 - Working software is the basic measure of progress.